-Joseph Smith Arrested for Fraud
+Joseph Smith and Fraud Allegations

 Was Joseph Smith convicted of fraud, money digging, or anything similar?